SaadAhmedJamal/PlausiblePrecipitationTrends/README.md

 # PlausiblePrecipitationTrends
-Plausibl ePrecipitation Trends for Jehlum and Chenab basin
+Plausible ePrecipitation Trends for Jehlum and Chenab basin (2005 - 2099)